brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Cost** +3 bonus

-Craft Magic Arms and Armor, _ [antimagic field](spell_dir/antimagicField#_antimagic-field_
+Craft Magic Arms and Armor, _ [antimagic field](spell_dir/antimagicField#_antimagic-field)_

 Ominous

 **Price** +1 bonus; **Aura** faint evocation; **CL** 5th; **Weight** —

 This special ability can only be placed on melee weapons.
 An _ominous _weapon trails a shadowy haze behind every stroke, and moans a menacing dirge in battle.
-An _ominous _weapon adds its enhancement bonus on [Intimidate](skill_dir/intimidate#_intimidate) checks made by the wielder.
-In addition, when an _ominous _weapon confirms a critical hit, the target is shaken for 1 minute (DC 13 Will negates; if the weapon's critical multiplier is greater than ×2, this condition lasts 1 additional minute per multiple over ×2.
+An _ominous _weapon adds its enhancement bonus on [Intimidate](skills/intimidate#_intimidate) checks made by the wielder.
+In addition, when an _ominous _weapon confirms a critical hit, the target is shaken for 1 minute (DC 13 Will negates); if the weapon's critical multiplier is greater than ×2, this condition lasts 1 additional minute per multiple over ×2.
 A creature that gains the shaken condition from an _ominous_ weapon cannot gain that condition again from the same weapon for 24 hours.

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [doom](spell_dir/doom#_doom _or _ [scare](spell_dir/scare#_scare_
+Craft Magic Arms and Armor, _ [doom](spell_dir/doom#_doom) _or _ [scare](spells/scare#_scare)_

 Phase Locking

 **Price** +2 bonus; **Aura** moderate abjuration; **CL** 7th; **Weight** —

 A _phase locking _weapon interferes with dimensional travel.
-A creature damaged by a _phase locking_ weapon is affected as though by the _ [dimensional anchor](spell_dir/dimensionalAnchor#_dimensional_ spell for 1 round.
+A creature damaged by a _phase locking_ weapon is affected as though by the _ [dimensional anchor](spell_dir/dimensionalAnchor#_dimensional)_ spell for 1 round.

 Construction Requirements

 **Cost** +2 bonus

-Craft Magic Arms and Armor, _ [dimensional anchor](spell_dir/dimensionalAnchor#_dimensional_
+Craft Magic Arms and Armor, _ [dimensional anchor](spells/dimensionalAnchor#_dimensional)_

 Planar